YOTOV-LIMITED/support/site/security.md

 No. This is currently a limitation to GitHub (and all other Services).
 This feature would have to be implemented by the Service and not in Codecov.

-## When does Codecov ever clone the repository?
+## Does Codecov ever clone the repository?
 No, never.
 Codecov uses API requests to retrieve information necessary to perform it job and never stores source code in the result of an API request.

 ## When does Codecov read source code from my repository?